vzikass/AuthDB/README.md

 ![Preview of the Main page](/public/jpg/main.png) _logout, delete account and update data, these buttons work and perform their functionality_

-_also if you go to http://localhost:4444/users you can see your account and other users_
+_also if you go to http://localhost:4444/users you can see your account info_

 -----------